cosmic-lang/cosmic/docs/basics.md

 ```

 ## Function Basics
-All functions in `Ruka` are anonymous, so function definition involves storing a function literal in a binding.
+All functions in `Ruka` are anonymous closures, so function definition involves storing a function literal in a binding.
-Important note, functions are not closures therefore they can only access their parameters or any locally defined
-variables.

 Anonymous function creation follows the form of:
 <pre>